selenalee123/To-Do-App/README.md

 # ☁️ Phone Compatibility
-this apps works on both IOS and Android
+This app works on both IOS and Android

 # To build the app for production, run the following command:
 npm install